-Israel-Hamas truce, hostage release to begin Friday, Qatar says
+Israel-Hamas truce, captive release to begin on Friday, Qatar says

 Fingers ‘on the trigger’ amid truce deal: Hamas and Israel

-“Those hostages who are from the same families will be put together within the same patch,” he said.
+“Those hostages who are from the same families will be put together within the same batch,” he said.

 “Every day will include a number of civilians as agreed to total 50 within the four days.”